table of contents

 REP 1 REP prit prett

-REP rule, resulting the following correct suggestions
+REP rule, resulting in the following correct suggestions:

 *prity -> pretty *pritier -> prettier *pritiest -> prettiest